1. Home

 6. Secure your plants: Move all potted plants inside the house or garage, and create a small temporary indoor garden where you can take care of them.

-7. Secure all essential home-related documents: Create a visual record of your home, possessions, and important documents using pictures or videos for insurance purposes in case of damage.
-Upload the digital files to the cloud, and/or store them on a portable USB flash drive for redundancy
+7. Secure all essential home-related documents: Create a visual or digital record of your home, possessions, and important documents using pictures, videos, or files for insurance purposes.

 8. Keep your electronic devices charged.
 Focus on communication devices in case the power is out after the storm passes.
-You could also invest in battery packs or a 12-Volt battery charger that can help you charge your devices from your car when there is a blackout.
+You could have battery packs or a 12-Volt battery charger to charge devices in a car during a blackout.

 9. Create a disaster kit: A disaster kit comes in handy during hurricanes, wildfires, or drought, so you should assemble one with essentials like first aid, nonperishable foods, water, and gear that doesn’t require electricity.